mortinger91/LinuxSetup/README.md

 Make sure to use the absolute path of the repo when running the `init-config.sh` script.

-## How to update your local config:
+## How to pull latest changes to your local config:

 1 - `update-config`

+## How to add changes to the remote config:

+1 - Modify or add any new file in the `scripts` private repo.
+Do not push new changes to this repo, they will be overridden